memfault/interrupt/_drafts/instruction-tracing-mtb-m33.md

 }
 ```

-Although contrived, I hope the example conveys the general idea how this type of trace can be useful for root causing this class of bug!
+Although contrived, I hope the example conveys the general idea how the instruction trace can be useful for root causing this class of bug!

 ## Postmortem Analysis

 So far the examples we have walked through are still only helpful if a debugger is attached to the board so the trace stream can be pulled off.
 Once the product has shipped and is out in the field these strategies will not help to triage what went wrong on devices.

 For production, I would recommend collecting the trace buffer and MTB peripheral block (`0xE0043000`-`0xE0043018`) when an unexpected error or fault takes place.
-With these two blocks of information, we can remotely recover an exact trace of the instructions that were executing prior to the issue!
+With these two pieces of information, we can remotely recover an exact trace of the instructions that were executing prior to the issue!

 ## Conclusion